freqtrade/freqtrade-strategies/README.md

 freqtrade download-data --days 100
 ```

-*Note:* Generally, it's recommendet to use static backtest data (from a defined period of time) for compareable results.
+*Note:* Generally, it's recommended to use static backtest data (from a defined period of time) for comparable results.

 Please check out the [official backtesting documentation](https://www.freqtrade.io/en/latest/backtesting/) for more information.